-4.66 The significance of the risk of expropriation is reflected in the diversity of strategies firms pursue to address it.68 Political risk insurance can be purchased, but it protects the investor only partly and can add 2 percent a year to the cost of the investment.
-Involving a "connected" local firm as an investment partner can be another form of "insurance," though such strategies often backfire when a "new crowd" takes power-as some Indonesian firms discovered recently.
-Better strategies involve efforts to ensure the power to expropriate property is subject to credible limits.
-This means devising ways to limit its reach and establishing an effective mechanism to review its exercise, as well as addressing the incentives governments may face to misuse the power.

-Limiting the reach of power to expropriate

-- 4.67 Governments should be clear that property will be expropriated only to serve a public purpose-and that when it is expropriated there is a credible assurance of prompt, adequate, and effective compensation.
-The public purpose limitation reduces the ability of governments to use the power to favor private interests.
-Compensation provisions provide some assurance to firms that the loss will not be total if assets are expropriated.
-They help too to deter governments from "overtaking" by ensuring that government must pay for what it takes. - 4.68 Setting the compensation price can be difficult.
-A requirement that governments pay "fair market value" is difficult to apply because by definition there is no willing seller.
-Various broad formulas have been adopted to determine compensation: "just" in the United States, "proper" in Spain, "adequate" in Malaysia and Mauritius.
-69 In Germany, policymakers must pay what is "a fair balance between the public interest and the interests of those affected."
-In South Africa the amount must reflect the use, history, market value, and previous state investment in the property as well as the purpose of the expropriation. - 4.69 Although these policies could be set forth in a statute, at least the basic elements should be in the document most difficult for government to change: the nation's constitution.
-This is the approach of most industrial countries and a growing number of developing countries.
-The same assurance is also often found in international agreements dealing with investment (chapter 9) and sometimes in specific contracts. - 4.70 Defining the precise boundaries of an expropriation for which compensation is payable is a challenge.
-While creeping or indirect expropriation may take many forms, governments cannot be expected to compensate firms for every action that influences the value of their property in some way.
+creeping or indirect expropriation may take many forms, governments cannot be expected to compensate firms for every action that influences the value of their property in some way.
 Routine adjustments to tax policies and regulatory regimes may make some firms worse off but do not constitute an expropriation for which compensation should be paid.
-The test should center on the impact of the action on specific property rights and the comparative costs of compensating versus purchasing in the open market.
-These are the standards that have emerged in the laws, regulations, and court decisions of many countries.
-They make it clear, for example, that a change to an environmental regulation that has a diffuse effect across a large number of firms does not rise to a compensatory taking.
-Similar standards are emerging in the arbitration cases decided under international investment treaties (chapter 9). - 4.71 In devising their policies in these areas, governments must bear in mind that they are not writing on a blank slate.
+Detailed standards have emerged in the laws, regulations, and court decisions of many countries, and make it clear, for example, that a change to an environmental regulation that has a diffuse effect across a large number of firms does not rise to a compensatory taking.
+Similar standards are emerging in the arbitration cases decided under international investment treaties (chapter 9).

+In devising their policies in these areas, governments must bear in mind that they are not writing on a blank slate.
 Where their predecessors have recklessly expropriated property, the current government may need to overcome the effects of a reputation that it had no hand in making.
 Following a wave of expropriations in the 1980s under a law providing minimal compensation, Peruvian firms in the early 1990s were reluctant to expand operations or invest in new ones.
-To help restore confidence, the 1993 constitution explicitly requires government to reimburse firms for the actual value of any property taken and any "possible loss" as well.
+To help restore confidence the 1993 constitution requires government to reimburse firms for the actual value of any property taken and any "possible loss" as well.
 Where, for example, the land on which a factory is located is taken for a highway, government must not only pay for the land but also reimburse the owner for the costs of moving the machinery and other equipment to a new location.